Duplicate data is handled differently in Zap triggers and actions.

-Depending on the app, actions can result in several outcomes if your Zap is trying to create data already in that app:
+Depending on the app, actions can result in several outcomes if your Zap is trying to create data that already exists in that app:

-- Duplication: Some apps allow for duplicates and therefore the zap will create those duplicates.
+- Duplication: some apps allow for duplicate records.
+In those cases, the Zap will create duplicates.

-- Errors: Some apps will return an error message, which will be passed on to the user in their task history.
+- Errors: some apps will return an error message, which can be viewed in the Zap History.

-- Updates: Rarely, we are able to update duplicate contacts with data from the zap.
-WARNING: Updating can often mean over-writing in this case, so be aware if there's information in the action app you might potentially lose.
+- Updates: on rare occasions, Zapier may be able to update duplicate records with data from the Zap.
+It's important to note that updating can often mean overwriting.
+You should check if there is information in the action app that you might potentially lose.

-- Stop/Ignore: Rarely, the zap will attempt to add a duplicate, but the action app will recognize the duplicate and take no action.
+- Stop/Ignore: on rare occasions, the Zap will attempt to add a duplicate, but the action app will recognize the duplicate and take no action.